vlad-pbr/overengineered-chess/README.md

 It exposes the following API endpoints:

-- `WS   /game/{game_id}/create`: creates a Redis stream for a new game of chess where all moves will be stored and transmits performed moves to client via websocket
+- `POST /game/{game_id}/create`: creates a Redis stream for a new game of chess where all events are stored
-- `WS   /game/{game_id}/join`: establishes websocket connection through which game moves will be transmitted to client
+- `WS   /game/{game_id}/join`: establishes websocket connection through which game events will be transmitted to client
 - `POST /game/{game_id}/move`: delegates new move to move validator for further validation and addition to the game stream
 - `POST /game/{game_id}/suggest`: returns a list of valid moves for a given chess piece